Java environment

 The Java Runtime Engine (JRE) used by webPDF can be found in the jre/ subfolder.
 Actually the OpenJDK is used.

 Below you will find a list of the files that provide the setting options for the Java VM (JVM).
+For the installation paths of these files on Windows and Linux, see Directory structure.

 If you want to convert large files or run many converter instances at the same time, you will have to change the memory settings of the JVM.